grim-fandango/vhs-teletext/README.txt

 		subpagesquash.py g:

 	This generates HTML versions of the recovered service in the g:\html folder.
+There are two additional switches over the original version - 'nosquash' doesn't squash any of the pages, useful for a small capture.  'nosquash777' squashes all except page 777, useful for keeping all pages nicely squashed but leaving 777, which was the Televox page on ITV, unsquashed so you can see what callers were up to.

 	It also dumps the raw teletext data into g:\binaries - this folder can be dragged into the main window of the Teletext Recovery Editor here: https://teletextarchaeologist.org/teletextrecoveryeditor where you can look at the files and correct recovery errors.